Studying the massive star cluster Westerlund 1 with H.E.S.S.

 At the end of their relatively short lives, massive stars “die” in powerful explosions called supernovae.
 It is quite likely that multiple supernovae have already happened in Westerlund 1 during its life time of a few million years.
 But even before they explode, massive stars generate powerful winds of particles, which may collide with each other or superimpose to form a collective cluster wind.
 Supernova explosions, colliding winds and the interaction of a collective cluster wind with the interstellar medium all lead to the formation of shock fronts - which in turn are ideal sites for the acceleration of charged particles, or cosmic rays.
 And because the acceleration of cosmic rays is almost inevitably accompanied with the production of high-energy gamma rays, massive star clusters are prime targets for gamma-ray telescopes such as the H.E.S.S. telescopes.

 Indeed, the H.E.S.S.
 Collaboration has published a paper about Westerlund 1 in 2012, reporting about the detection of extended gamma-ray emission in the vicinity of the star cluster.
 Similarly, gamma-ray sources have been found also close to other star clusters in our Galaxy.
 However, it is unclear how (and where) exactly these star clusters accelerate cosmic rays, and by which mechanism the gamma rays are produced.
 H.E.S.S. has therefore performed deeper observations of Westerlund 1, resulting in a data set almost five times larger than that available for the 2012 paper.
-I have lead the data analysis of this new data set, which has recently been published in Astronomy & Astrophysics.
+I have led the data analysis of this new data set, which has recently been published in Astronomy & Astrophysics.

 H.E.S.S. flux map of the Westerlund 1 region